-Islands are favorite places of most of the people and it serves as a dream place away from the mainland with water on all sides.
-The Divar Island in Goa, India is such an island situated amidst Mandovi River.
+Islands are the favorite places of most people and it serves as a dream place away from the mainland with water on all sides.
+The Divar Island in Goa, India is an island situated amidst Mandovi River.
 This one is situated six miles away from Panjim.
-It stands at a prime location with Ribandar on its southwestern part, Old Goa to its southeast and Narve towards the northern part.
-These parts are connected with the island by ferry services.
-The city of Panaji is also connected with this island on its northwestern part to the island of Vanxim.
+It stands at a prime location with Ribandar on its southwestern part, Old Goa to its southeast, and Narve towards the northern part.
+These parts are connected to the island by ferry services.
+The city of Panaji is also connected with this island in its northwestern part to the island of Vanxim.
 So if you want o get to the island by train then, Carambolin is the nearest railway stoppage to the island village of Vanxim.

-Initially, it was a pilgrimage site with a few Hindu temples like Saptokoteshwar, Mahamaya and Ganesh temple.
-But later in 16th century, the temples were captured by the Portuguese and many people shifted to other places.
+Initially, it was a pilgrimage site with a few Hindu temples like Saptokoteshwar, Mahamaya, and Ganesh temple.
+But later in the 16th century, the temples were captured by the Portuguese and many people shifted to other places.
 Christianization took place in Goa and the temples were replaced by churches.
 The inhabitants of this island were actually residents of Old Goa.
-Once a very disastrous plague killed many people and some of them were able to fly in this island and started living here.
+Once a very disastrous plague killed many people and some of them were able to fly to this island and started living there.

 Festivals in Divar

-The famous festival of the island is the Bonderam festival which is celebrated with like a carnival and tourists from all over the world show interests to attend this grand festival.
-It is celebrated in the monsoon season on fourth Saturday in the month of August.
-The festival is mainly celebrated in the memory of resolving the disputes between them and the Portuguese system.
-The main attraction of the festival is the floats in gaily color along with youngsters with colored dresses.
+The famous festival of the island is the Bonderam festival which is celebrated like a carnival and tourists from all over the world show interest to attend this grand festival.
+It is celebrated in the monsoon season on the fourth Saturday in the month of August.
+The festival is mainly celebrated in memory of resolving disputes between them and the Portuguese system.
+The main attraction of the festival is the floats in gaily colors along with youngsters with colored dresses.